 If you are applying for a competitive degree and don’t think you’ll meet the entry requirements for direct entry, you may consider preferencing a degree in a similar field, or preferencing a pathways program such as a UniSA College Diploma or Foundation Studies.

 Our ATAR > Degree Finder tool helps you search for UniSA undergraduate degrees based on your predicted or actual ATAR.
 Search for degrees you may be eligible for today!

-Maybe you did not complete year 12 and haven't studied since.
+Maybe you didn't complete year 12 and haven't studied since.
 Maybe you've been working for some time with no prior qualifications and are seeking to upskill or formalise your skills and experience.
 You might be seeking a career change and need further qualifications to take that next step.
-If this sounds like you, you may be able to take an alternative pathway such as the Foundations Studies or a diploma through the UniSA College, or an alternative provider TAFE/RTO, UniSA Associate Degree, the South Australian Institute of Business and Technology (SAIBT), Open Universities Australia (OUA).
-Or you could sit the Special Tertiary Admissions Test (STAT).
+If this sounds like you, we have a range of alternative pathways to help you gain entry.

 Have you spent time at university before?
-Whether you have studied at UniSA, through OUA or at another university, you may apply to transfer based on your grade point average (GPA).
+Whether you have studied at UniSA, through Open Universities Australia or at another university, you may apply to transfer based on your grade point average (GPA).
 If you have completed no more than two years of equivalent full-time tertiary study, you may be able to use your past year 12 results.
 You will need to check if your results are competitive with the current year 12 ATAR scores.
 Contact our Future Student Enquiries Team to discuss your options.Find out more

 If you have studied in a relevant area at TAFE or another RTO, you may be able to fast-track your bachelor degree by obtaining credit.
 Use our online credit assessor to give you a guide on the amount of credit you may receive for your previous study.Find out more